Our team

 Photo by Luke Tscharke/Australian Geographic

 Aboriginal community member Hank Horton is a respected knowledge holder.
-Hank ran the very first Aboriginal tourism business in Lutruwita - Jahadi Indigenous Tours.
-Today he sits on boards, runs education programs and writes interpretations for walking companies and a lead guide for wukalina Walk.
+Hank ran the very first Aboriginal tourism business in Lutruwita: Jahadi Indigenous Tours.
+Today he sits on Boards, runs education programs and writes interpretations for various walking companies.

 As Hank Horton says: “For me to take you out on Country, as an Aboriginal guide, that’s where we do shine, in the scrub, in the bush.
 That’s our culture”.